A large data result for vacuum Einstein's equations: Introduction

 This spectral condition, while technical, is natural in view of its role in guaranteeing elliptic solvability and uniqueness.
 In the absence of such a condition, uniqueness of the limiting metric generally fails.
 This phenomenon is closely related to the non-uniqueness observed in the convergence behavior of the Yamabe flow on manifolds with positive Yamabe type, as elucidated in the work of Brendle \cite{brendle}, where the flow is shown to converge to a constant scalar curvature metric, but the limit depends nontrivially on the initial data due to the lack of uniqueness in the conformal class.

 In our context, the underlying cause of non-uniqueness is distinct and originates from the failure of uniqueness of solutions to the lapse equation, rather than the conformal degeneracy of the space of constant scalar curvature metrics.
 We emphasize that, even in the presence of convergence, the limiting metric is generally \emph{not} conformal to the initial metric.
-For completeness, and to illustrate the applicability of our method in this setting, we state the corresponding convergence result below; the proof proceeds with only minor modifications to the arguments presented in the negative Yamabe case. \end{remark} First, note that in case of $\sigma(M)>0$, the renormalized lapse equation takes the following form
+For completeness, and to illustrate the applicability of our method in this setting, we state the corresponding convergence result below; the proof proceeds with only minor modifications to the arguments presented in the negative Yamabe case.
+In addition, the construction of the data follows in an exact similar fashion. \end{remark} First, note that in case of $\sigma(M)>0$, the renormalized lapse equation takes the following form

 A subtle technical issue arises from the analysis of the elliptic equation \eqref{eq:positive} for the renormalized lapse $1 - \frac{N}{n}$.
 Namely, the associated operator

 may admit a nontrivial finite-dimensional kernel.
 To proceed, we impose the technical assumption that a solution to \eqref{eq:positive} exists.
 Note that such a solution need not be unique: even in the case of de Sitter spacetime, non-uniqueness of the lapse function is known for certain foliations.